Gary Swing is just a small frog from a large pond. He thinks outside the bog as he leaps into the dismal swamp of electoral politics.

 The idea behind this Boiling Frog Party candidacy is to run an independent "deep green, dark humor" political campaign with a mixture of satire and serious commentary.
 Gary hopes that the Boiling Frog Party will inspire people to exclaim WTF?!?
 You know, WTF -- Why the Frogs?

 As a wise frog once sang, "It's not easy being Green."
 The Boiling Frog Party is an amphibitarian political organization.
 We seek to unite amphibious citizens of the world who would prefer to have the thermostat turned down slightly on the global hot tub that we all share, before we all croak.
 Boiling Frog Party members are concerned about global warming, stovetop warming, amphibian rights, preservation of endangered species, water pollution, conservation of wetlands and other natural habitats, human overpopulation, and the disturbing habit of Peruvian street vendors sticking live frogs in blenders.
-We demand a global ban on French restaurants serving frog legs.
+We demand a global ban on restaurants serving frog legs.

 The Boiling Frog Party: because there's more to life than just freezing toads.
 Come on in.
 The water's fine!